Mahony’s Point is a shorter but competent understudy to the Killeen course.

-There were three courses at the Killarney Golf & Fishing Club and for a period Killarney were able to boast three courses in Ireland's Top 100.
-Sadly the Donald Steel-designed Lackabane course, which opened for play in 1999, closed in 2012 due to the financial crisis.
+There was a trio of 18-hole courses at the Killarney Golf & Fishing Club, and for a period Killarney was able to boast three courses in Ireland's Top 100.
+Sadly the Donald Steel-designed Lackabane course, which opened for play in 1999, closed in 2012 due to the financial crisis, but it was reborn in 2016 as a 9-hole course.

 In 1993, Following the Fairways voted Killarney, Golf Club of the Year.
 The fantastic experience is made up from many factors.
 The setting is breathtaking, the course condition is first class, the holes are varied and exciting and last but not least, the Irish welcome is warm and friendly.
 Surely there can be no better place in the whole of Ireland to play inland golf?